rustviz/rustviz-tutorial/src/vectors.md

 # Vectors in Rust
+The previous sections cover everything you need to know about ownership and borrowing in Rust!
+This section introduces another interesting data structure: vectors.

 Like with other languages, the Rust standard library contains many useful *collection* types.
 One of the most useful and common ones are *vectors*, which